10 Common Types of Flies Found in Businesses: Do You Know the Difference?

 house fly Illustration

-2. Blow flies are sometimes called bottle flies because of their shiny, metallic looking abdomens.
+2. Blow flies are also called green bottle flies because of their shiny, metallic looking abdomens.
 Their larvae can develop in walls or even inside rodents caught in traps.

 blow fly Illustration